yanandcoffee/yanandcoffee.github.io/source/_posts/accessibility-is-not-a-project-to-be-completed.md

 ---
 title: Accessibility is not a project to be completed
 description: It's more than just tickets in the backlog.
 You're not solving for accessibility if you treat it like a project.
-You're avoiding your responsibilities as an engineer.
 date: 2020-06-21 17:00:47
 tags:
 - accessibility